Guardians vs. Orioles Player Props Betting Odds

 Kwan Stats

-- Kwan heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .211 with a double, three walks and two RBI.
+- Kwan heads into this game looking to extend his four-game hit streak.
+In his last five games he is batting .300 with two doubles, three walks and three RBI.

 Kwan Recent Games